mjkahlke/gtab/README.md

 ## Overview

+`gtab` is a command line utility that takes a chord name and generates tab (tablature notation) for playing the chord on a six-string guitar in standard tuning.

+## How it works

-`gtab` is a command line utility that takes a chord name and generates tablature notation (tab) for playing the chord on a six-string guitar in standard tuning.
-It determines the root of the chord from the chord name, then performs a map lookup of the tonal signature of the chord suffix.
-For example, the Cmaj7 chord construction formula is a maj7 (at intervals 1,3,5,7) at the root note C. These intervals correspond to 0,4,7,11 half steps from the root note of the chord.
-It is then a simple matter of counting guitar frets and strings to generate a chord fingering or tab.
+The root of the chord is determined from the chord name, then the chord suffix is used as a map key to lookup the tonal signature of the chord.
+For example, Cmaj7 is a maj7 chord with a root of C. The chord construction formula for maj7 is composed of a unison, major 3rd, perfect 5th and dominant 7th note or interval.
+This corresponds to 0, 4, 7 and 11 half steps (frets) from the root.
+It is then a simple matter of counting guitar frets and strings to generate a tab.

 ## Tablature notation